Trompo

-A trompo is a top which is spun by winding a length of string around the body, and launching it so that it lands spinning on its point.
-If the string is attached to a stick the rotation can be maintained by whipping the side of the body.
-The string may also be wound around the point while the trompo is spinning in order to control its position or even lift the spinning top to another surface.
+The top on the left is spun between the fingers - the larger (Trompo) is launched by winding with a string and throwing to the ground.

+A trompo is a wooden spinning top typically comes in various types of shape vary depending on culture but commonly in a half sphere appearance look on top with a conical look on the bottom portion while a metal tip is attached on the bottom.
+While various ones operates differently than the others, all is required a long string need to be wrap around the body.
+As you see in the side by side compression to the original top on the left that is spun between the finger.

 Etymology

 These toys are popular in Latin America where the name trompo emerged, but there are many different local names.
 In Spain, these toys may be called trompo or peonza, perinola, and pirinola.
 In the Philippines, they are called trumpo or turumpo, while in Portugal they are called pião.

 In India, the toy is called lattu, latim, pambaram, buguri, or bongaram.
 Children make these tops by nailing wood and spin them with twisted jute rope.
 In Japan, similar tops are known as koma, with most cities having a particular design.